What should we build next.

-A simple technique I’ve been using, borrowing from Mojang / Minecraft’s Henrik Kniberg three pointed triangle; comprises four simple, binary dimension.
+A simple technique I’ve been using, expanding on Mojang / Minecraft’s Henrik Kniberg three pointed triangle; comprises four simple, binary dimension.

 Qualitative User research